mzedeler/dsh/README.md

 invocations of dsh.
 Anything under `/root` (a symlink to `/workspace`) is persisted in the data container named `dsh-ws`.

+Any running ssh agent will automatically be available inside dsh.

 ## Parameters